-(5) to have been declared insane or incompetent by a court of competent jurisdiction and has not later been lawfully declared sane or competent.
+(5) Being declared insane or incompetent by a court of competent jurisdiction and having not later been lawfully declared sane or competent.

-(6) Guilty of professional incompetence.
+(6) Professional incompetence.
 In the event the Board finds that a certificate holder is incompetent the Board may, in its discretion, require oral or written examinations, or other indication of the certificate holder's fitness to practice engineering or land surveying and suspend the license during any such period.